Loading...

 Overview

-During phase II of ZTF 50% of the ZTF camera time and 50% of SEDM time are dedicated to a 2-night cadence public survey of the entire northern sky in g & r bands.
+Half of the ZTF camera time and half of the SEDM time are dedicated to a 2-night cadence public survey of the entire northern sky in g & r bands.
 As with ZTF-I, alerts will be distributed in real time to the brokers but with the addition of forced photometry in the alert packets.
 SEDM spectra will be uploaded daily to TNS.
-Data from the public survey will be released on a bi-monthly schedule.
+See the section to the right to find out more about the public survey release schedule.

 The ZTF Science Data System (ZSDS) is housed at IPAC-Caltech.
 This consists of the data processing pipelines, data archives, infrastructure for long term curation, and the services for data retrieval and visualization.
 An overview of the ZSDS is provided in